bcc-code/bcc-design-documentation/docs/vue-components/contributing.md

 We welcome any contributions to the component library.
 It might be of interest to know the goals behind this:

 - **Consistent branding** across BCC software products: the primary goal behind the whole design system which informs all our decisions.
 - **Reduce development time and cost** for new projects through reusable UI/UX: the primary goal behind the component library.
-We want to solve UI challenges so developers can focus on their business logic.
+We solve UI challenges so developers can focus on their business logic.
 - **Cost effective and future-proof** solution: the component library needs to be maintainable with relatively low effort.
 - **Pragmatic adoption** in existing ecosystem (Vue, Directus, Tailwind): the component library is specifically built for technologies that are broadly used in BCC IT so developers can start using it in their existing apps as well.